 So what should attorneys do to avoid these large penalties?
-First, when an attorney has been hired they should inquire whether or not the client is a Medicare beneficiary and if they are, they should contact the Benefits Coordination & Recovery Center (BCRC) and report the case.
-After the BCRC is notified of the case, they will begin to determine what conditional payments it has made for the injuries and treatment related to the case.
-Based on this they will issue a conditional payment letter containing detailed claim information to the beneficiary.
+First, when an attorney has been hired they should inquire whether the client is a Medicare beneficiary, and if they are, they should contact the Benefits Coordination & Recovery Center (BCRC) and report the case.
+After the BCRC is notified of the case, it will begin to determine what conditional payments it has made for the injuries and treatment related to the case.
+Based on this, they will issue a conditional payment letter containing detailed claim information to the beneficiary.

 The Gun to Your Head

 Once the final demand letter is issued, from that date interest will begin to accrue, but is only assessed if the debt is not repaid or otherwise resolved.
 If you fail to repay the debt, interest is due and payable for each full 30-day period the debt remains unpaid and any payments that are made will be applied to the interest first and then to the principal.